-Eligible employees are automatically enrolled in the Plan with a pre-tax contribution rate of 7% (6% prior to January 2018) after 30 days of employment, unless the employee affirmatively elects not to participate.
+Eligible employees are automatically enrolled in the Plan with a pre-tax contribution rate of 7% after 30 days of employment, unless the employee affirmatively elects not to participate.
 Participants direct the investment of their contributions into investment options offered under the Plan.
 If a participant does not make an investment election for his or her contributions, the contributions are invested in the qualified default investment alternative under the Plan.